harsh-sutariya/EqNIO/README.md

 # EqNIO: Subequivariant Neural Inertial Odometry (ICLR 2025)

 ![Teaser](images/Picture1.png)
 **Figure: Predicted trajectories and covariance ellipsoids from TLIO (left) and subequivariant EqNIO (ours) (right) for 5 identical trajectories with different IMU frames.
-The de-rotated trajectories and ellipsoids of TLIO demonstrate significant inconsistency, while the ones by EqNIO(ours) are perfectly aligned.**
+The de-rotated trajectories and covariance ellipsoids of TLIO demonstrate significant inconsistency, while the ones by EqNIO(ours) are perfectly aligned.**